rupobk/Random_Playlists/Random-Playlist-Generator-master/README.md

   -d    A list of folders to include, separated by spaces.
         If this is not included, the current folder is used.
+  -e    A list of folders to exclude, separated by spaces.
   -p    The name of the playlist file.
 If not specified,
         the playlist will be named after the first folder being searched, preceded by the word Random. e.g. Random Music.m3u